 Signet Ring Cell carcinoma of the Breast

-I would like to inform you that I have created a newer version of this page with more up-to-date information on Signing Ring Cells in Breast Cancer.
-However, this page is still great for research material, and so because of that, I would still use it as well.
+I would like to inform you that I have a newer version of this page with more up-to-date information.
+However, this page is still a good summary.

 In terms of clinical presentation, the average age of patients with signet ring cell carcinoma of the breast tends tend to be a little older than for other breast cancers.
 Quite often, women with signet ring cell breast cancer also present with a more advanced disease state.

 Signet ring cells occur in various types of cancer, not just breast cancer